 SMALL CLAIMS - HOW TO START THE SUIT

-In order to begin formal action, the Plaintiff must personally go to the Civil Clerk of the correct Justice of the Peace Court and do the following:
+In order to begin formal action, the Plaintiff must personally go to the Civil Clerk of the correct Justice of the Peace Court and file a Petition for Small Claims and do the following:

-1. Ask the Clerk for a small claim statement form, and be prepared to proved the follwing informaion to complete the form:
+1. Provide a completed Small Claims Petition found in the Small Claims form packet here online or Appear in person and ask the Clerk for a small claim statement form, and be prepared to proved the follwing informaion to complete the form:

 1. The Plaintiff's complete name and address.